-- 33. Once an application succeeds in obtaining CRC Program Funding, the Applicants become Participants in the relevant CRC and have certain obligations. - 34.
-The Participants are required to enter a Participants Agreement. - 35.
-A CRC must maintain amongst its Participants at least one: - (a) Industry Entity; and - (b) Research Organisation. - 36.
-Participants from existing or former CRCs may be Participants in other CRCs or CRC-Ps. - 37.
-Any organisation named by the Workplace Gender Equality Agency as an organisation that has not complied with the Workplace Gender Equality Act 2012 cannot be a Participant. - 38.
-CRCs may secure additional Participants or may substitute Participants during the period of their Funding Agreement, subject to the conditions of their Participants Agreement and the Funding Agreement.
-Participants are not required to commit for the full funding period, subject to the requirements of clause 35 being met.
+- 32. Once an application succeeds in obtaining CRC Program Funding, the Applicants become Participants in the relevant CRC-P and have certain obligations. - 33.
+The Participants are required to enter a Participants Agreement. - 34.
+A CRC-P must maintain amongst its Participants at least: - (a) two Industry Entities (including at least one SME); and - (b) one Research Organisation. - 35.
+Participants from existing or former CRCs may be Participants in other CRCs or CRC-Ps. - 36.
+Any organisation named by the Workplace Gender Equality Agency as an organisation that has not complied with the Workplace Gender Equality Act 2012 cannot be a Participant. - Participants are not required to commit for the full funding period, subject to the requirements of clause 34 being met.